CopelandCodes/ip_converter/README.md

 # Overview

-I developed this IP Address Converter program in Rust to deepen my understanding of Rust’s syntax, module system, and type system while building a math-based application.
-The program allows users to convert IP addresses between decimal, binary, and hexadecimal representations, showcasing the language’s support for string manipulation, numeric formatting, and modular design.
-I also wanted to learn about unit testing and ensure the code is well-structured, documented, and easy to maintain.
+I wrote this IP Address Converter in Rust to demonstrate key language features and data types in a math-based application.
+The program offers an interactive menu that converts IP addresses between decimal, binary, and hexadecimal formats.
+It uses String and &str for user input, Vec<&str> to split octets, and u8 for numeric conversions.
+Rust features like match statements, Result and Option, and ownership and borrowing were essential in managing parsing, error handling, and modular design.
+This project reinforced my understanding of Rust syntax, type safety, and module organization while building a practical, user-friendly tool.

 # Development Environment